qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/source_code_validation.rst

 Protected data field
 --------------------
 **Hint:** Protected data fields are deprecated.
 Better use private fields in combination with getter and setter methods.\\
 **Comment:** It appears that this isn't an issue that is generically to be solved as the hint suggest.
-See the corresponding <Bug>2095|bug report>.
+See the corresponding :doc:`bug report <Bug>2095>`.

 Undeclared private data field
 -----------------------------